Laura Ambler, D.O.

 Q. How can parents protect newborns once they go home?

-A. While many new mothers are excited to introduce their new baby to family members, social distancing remains the best strategy for limiting the risk of infection for their new babies.
+A. While many new mothers are excited to introduce their new baby to family members, physical distancing remains the best strategy for limiting the risk of infection for their new babies.
 This means that people who do not live with you should not come see your baby until the COVID-19 pandemic has resolved.
 Use social media or video applications, such as FaceTime, Skype and Zoom, to connect with friends and family members who do not live with you to introduce your baby.
 All caretakers and siblings should wash their hands frequently and take special care to wash hands before touching newborns.
+They also should wear a mask when holding the baby.
 The baby should only be around people who live in the house and are asymptomatic.
 If someone has COVID-19 symptoms, isolate that person from the baby and family as much as possible.
 Overall, avoid taking the baby out of the house to prevent exposing the baby to the virus.
 Take advantage of online shopping and grocery pickup.

 Q. If mom gets COVID-19 and she's breastfeeding, will it transfer to the baby?